oldjunyi/JSTweaker/README.md

 # JSTweaker
-A minecraft mod allows developer writingmods in javascript.
+A minecraft mod allows developer writing mods in javascript.